ironhack-labs/lab-ironbeers/README.md

 The next thing we will be working on is a page where we can present all the beers we will retrieve from the remote database.
 This page will be rendered every time the user visits the the `/beers` route.

-This leads us to the conclusion that in this step, we have the two main focus areas:
+This leads us to the co1nclusion that in this step, we have the two main focus areas:

 - the `/beers` route and
 - the `beers.hbs` view.